1.5-degree target: Achievability

 One prognosis published in 2023 certified that the 1.5-degree target would collapse between 2033 and 2035 even in positive scenarios.
 One report from the same year considers the compliance of the 1.5-degree goal and the decarbonization to 2050 as "not plausible".

 One case study on London published in 2023 suggests that the biggest contribution to reaching the 1.5-degree target in major cities consists of a drastic reduction in private transport.
 The scientists recommend a mix of measures in form of neighborly carsharing, the restructuring of the street layout after a superblock model, comprehensive local supply based on a compact city model, the stop of big road construction projects as well as a dynamic toll for roads with considerably higher traffic jam or areas of high hazardous effect on health.

 The worldwide planned production volume of coal, oil and gas continuously exceeds the permissible dimensions needed for mitigation of the climate change.
 On basis of the undisputed correlation between emissions and the economic growth, growth-critical measurements in order to reduce the rate of economical growth are considered central to the adherence to the 1.5-degree and 2-degree targets.
 According to research by Jason Hickel for example, the growth targets of the International Monetary Fund (IMF) would be opposing to these goals.

 Recent works indicate that the achievability of the 1.5-degree target through the retroactive withdrawal of emissions from the Earth's atmosphere (overshoot scenario) had been overestimated within climate research because of irreversible effects.
 According to a survey by The Guardian only 5 percent of the surveyed climate scientists at the beginning of 2024 expected the achievability of the 1.5-degree target.

 Advantages compared to the 2-degree target

-A special report issued by the IPCC to as global warming of 1.5 °C makes among other things the following central statements to the consequences of a global warming of 1.5 °C in comparison to one of 2 °C:
+The IPCC's special report makes among other things the following central statements to the consequences of a global warming of 1.5 °C in comparison to one of 2 °C: